PayalUmraliya/PUGradientSlider/README.md

 ### Cocoapods

 [Cocoapods](https://cocoapods.org/#install) is a dependency manager for Swift and Objective-C Cocoa projects.
-To use PUWaitHUD with CocoaPods, add it in your `Podfile`.
+To use PUGradientSlider with CocoaPods, add it in your `Podfile`.

 ```swift
 pod 'PUGradientSlider'